 Ammonia: it is a component used in hair dye.

-These are just a few of the substances that “eats” your body, every time you “feed” it with cigarettes smoke.
+These are just a few of the substances that eat your body every time you feed it with cigarette smoke.

-” Smoking is hateful to the nose, harmful to the brain and dangerous to the lungs.”
+Smoking is awful to the nose, harmful to the brain, and dangerous to the lungs.

 No wonder why smoking develops a wide range of disorders in your body:

-- First of all, it affects your lungs, leading to lung cancer, 8 out of 10 cases are related to smoking.
-Breathing becomes more and more difficult, and the cough and chest pain intensifies.
+- First of all, it affects your lungs, leading to lung cancer; 8 out of 10 cases are related to smoking.
+Breathing becomes more complex, and the cough and chest pain intensifies.

-- Smoking affects your skin, accelerating the aging process, the appearance of wrinkles that become more and more prominent.
+- Smoking affects your skin, accelerating the aging process and the appearance of increasingly prominent wrinkles.
 Smoking can even lead to skin cancer.

 - It affects your digestive system.
 Smoking can cause ulcers, pancreatitis, pancreatic cancer, and diabetes, which will affect your liver and the pancreas.